 You could have sleep apnea and not know it.
 These are the most common symptoms.

-Obstructive sleep apnea (OSA) affects 1 in 4 adult men and 1 in 9 adult women in the United States alone, and the deficits it can create are far-reaching.
+Obstructive sleep apnea (OSA) affects one in four adult men and one in nine adult women in the United States alone, and the deficits it can create are far-reaching.
 Varying degrees of cognitive, emotional, job, and school-related performance issues are linked to patients who have OSA.
 It is also a potential risk factor for dementia.

 Maybe you’re prone to falling asleep at the drop of a hat, or have been told that you’re a particularly loud snorer.
 But how do you know if you have sleep apnea?
 Below are the most common sleep apnea symptoms that you should watch out for.